HOL-Theorem-Prover/HOL/doc/next-release.md

 *   `bisimulationTheory`: a basic theory of bisimulation (strong and weak) defined on general labeled transitions (of type `:'a->'b->'a->bool`), mostly abstracted from `examples/CCS`.
-    (Thanks to James Shekar and Chun Tian for this work.)
+    (Thanks to James Shaker and Chun Tian for this work.)

 New tools:
 ----------